mvysny/vaadin-kotlin-pwa/README.md

 lot of Vertical/HorizontalLayouts, but without the pain Android development typically brings.

 * No Fragments - no crazy lifecycle of create/start/resume/whatever.
 The app simply always runs; the components attach and detach as you use the app.
-All UI components are Serializable and automatically saved to a http session when there are no requests ongoing.
+All UI components are Serializable; if needed they are automatically saved to a http session when there are no requests ongoing.
 * Components are the unit of reuse - you compose components into more powerful components, or into views.
-* You use Kotlin DSL to build your UIs.
+* You use Kotlin code to build your UIs in a DSL fashion.
 You structure the code as you see fit, no need to have 123213 layout XMLs for 45 screen sizes.
 * You use CSS to style your app - you don't have to analyze Android Theme split into 3214132 XML files.
 * You don't need Emulator nor a device - the browser can render the page as if in a mobile phone; you can switch between various resolutions in an instant.